 Each of the SkyHydrant GEM Rapid Response Packs can be set up in around 2 hours and immediately remove all bacteria from 5,000 litres of water a day.

-With our DARTS being unable to travel and the pandemic bringing on the need for many other forms of aid we have to pivot to meet the new needs of our partners.
+With our DARTs being unable to travel, and the pandemic bringing on the need for many other forms of aid we have pivoted to meet the new needs of our partners.

-This has included supporting food programs, the supply of Personal Protective Equipment, and support for isolation and quarantine facilities.
+This has included supporting food programs, the supply of Personal Protective Equipment (PPE), and support for isolation and quarantine facilities.

-Helping the local communities to become more resilient by facilitating training of:
+Helping the local communities to become more resilient by providing equipment and facilitating training of: